freak2geek/simpletasks-webpack/README.md

 The solution is straightforward: mix the power of both Meteor and Webpack to construct your app.

 - Let Webpack to compile just your app code, taking advantage of all the bundler benefits it offers.
-- Let Meteor seamlessly insert its modules into the app code.
+- Let Meteor insert its modules into the app code.

 This approach allows you to enjoy the best of both worlds.